multidots/multicollab/readme.txt

 == Changelog ==

+= 4.2 - 02.01.2024 =
+* [New] Users can comment on entire gallery blocks. - (Share Image)
+* [New] Users can add comments to Gutenberg widget category blocks (Latest Comment, RSS, Archives, Calendar). - (Share Image)
+* [Enhancement] Collaborator details are now displayed on the dashboard activity.
+* [Enhancement] Users can set their default tab when opening a WordPress page.
+* [Enhancement] Admins can view real-time collaboration permissions in the permission settings tab.
+* [Enhancement] Multicollab now supports the Publish Press block.
+* [Enhancement] Multicollab is compatible with Getwid blocks.
+* [Enhancement] Fixed ACF block issues with Multicollab.

 = 4.1 - 30.11.2023 =
-* [New] — Undo & Redo functionality is now compatible with all default Gutenberg blocks.
+* [New] — Undo & Redo compatible with all default Gutenberg blocks.
+* [Enhancement] — Improvement in Real-time editing of content requests.
+* [Enhancement] — Multicollab is now compatible with php8.1
-* [New] — Users can now effortlessly copy the link of the post and page to share with Guest users.
+* [New] — Users can copy the link of the post and page and share it with Guest users.
-* [Enhancement] — Real-time editing of content requests has been significantly improved.
-* [Enhancement] — Multicollab is now compatible with php8.1.
-* [Enhancement] — Substantial improvement in Email notifications.
+* [Enhancement] — Improvement in Email notification
-* [Enhancement] — Collaborator details can now be viewed from the activity panel.
+* [Enhancement] — The user can show collaborator details from the activity panel
-* [Enhancement] —@mention functionality now works seamlessly with copy and paste comments.
+* [Enhancement] — @mention will work with copy and past comments.

 = 4.0 - 18.10.2023 =
 * [New] Real-time co-editing allows multiple users to collaborate simultaneously.